 - Do your research.
 Don’t apply for loans randomly.
 Every application could hit your credit with a hard inquiry, which potentially brings your score down a few points.
 That can make it harder to get a loan when you finally find the right one.
 Instead, read up on each loan and requirements, and only apply if you think you have a good chance.

 - Be realistic.
 Don’t apply for more than you can afford.
 Lenders are unlikely to approve you if it doesn’t seem like you have the ability to pay them back.

 - Have all your documentation ready.
 You may need to provide documentation of income, for example.
-And most loans require at least photo identification and a checking or savings account.
+And most loans require at least photo identification and a checking account.